Local Groups / Regions

 The ASA created Eastern, Central, and Western Regions to enjoy more-than-local activities in this large country.
 Our Eastern Region is now also working in Northeast, Southeast, and Mid-Atlantic areas.

 Wherever you live, you can contact the regional council representatives below, or scroll down to the local contact directory.
-(Note that the regional sites linked here are not yet mobile friendly; they are being upgraded and will be active by the end of August 2018.)

 Groups & Branches

 There are nearly 120 groups and branches recognized by the Anthroposophical Society in America.
 Groups meet on a regular basis, some weekly, some monthly.
 In most cases, groups that have requested formal recognition have an on-going life and have built up a history of work together.

 Rudolf Steiner's work was concerned with the whole human being.
 Naturally, there are many initiatives arising out of anthroposophy besides the Society, all of which are independently organized and led.

 These include Waldorf schools, teacher training colleges and programs, medical and therapeutic practices, Camphill communities, biodynamic farms or gardens, artistic trainings, publishers, bookstores, and their respective associations.
 To name only a few, these include:

 - AWSNA, the Association of Waldorf Schools in North America

 - The Biodynamic Farming and Gardening Association